What is a Herniated Disc?

 Imaging tests – CT scans, MRIs and X-rays are all able to detect a herniated disc.

-Surgery can be used to treat a severe or chronic herniated disc.
+Surgery can be used to treat a severe or chronic herniated disc or bulging disc injuries.
 By undergoing a surgical procedure known as a discectomy, the injured person can have a portion of their ruptured disc removed.
 This can help relieve the pressure on the spinal nerves and any corresponding pain.

 The entire disc may need to be removed if a large enough rupture has occurred.